drone-labs/about/README.md

 µUSB, via ssh (ssh root@192.168.7.2, default password is root).
 The Ethernet connection relies on Linux USB gadget feature, ssh server is Dropbear.
-The wireless connections are not active. the firmware is shipped with a complete custom version of ardupilot suite.
+The wireless connections are not active. the firmware is shipped with a complete ardupilot binaries suite.
 The filesystem size is 256MB.

-I reworked the stock linux device tree source file (am335x-boneblue.dts) to replace all the Beaglebone black P8 and P9 Headers pins references by the matching Beaglebone blue ones.
+I reworked the stock linux device tree source file (am335x-boneblue.dts) to replace all the Beaglebone black P8 and P9 headers pins references by the matching Beaglebone blue ones.
 The same way, I changed the included common bone pins configuration (am335x-bone-common-universal-pins.dtsi) by a new am335x-boneblue-pins.dtsi file.
 These changes are made upon linux